null

 Shipley took the challenge positively.
 He reckoned that the apparent lack of expertise among many jewelry merchants accounted for the growing distrust between traders and their customers.
 When he later divorced, he ended up losing his jewelry store.
 Shipley then moved to Europe with one sole motive—to learn more about jewelry.
 As soon as he got there, he enrolled in a correspondence course with the Great Britain National Association of Goldsmiths.
 Upon completing the course, he traveled back to LA with a wealth of gemological knowledge and experience.

-Shoppers were now keen on dealing only with certified gemologists, thereby creating a ripple effect that forced more traders to enlist for Shipley’s training programs.
+Shoppers were now keen on dealing only with certified gemologists, creating a ripple effect that forced more traders to enlist for Shipley’s training programs.

 1. The invention of the first scientifically reviewed Cut Grade method.